-This course intends to equip participants with skills required for developing and managing an information system for human resources management in an organization.
-The main topics covered would revolve around designing, implementing and managing an information system facilitating the achievement of human resource objectives of organizations.
+This course intends to equip participants with skills required for developing and managing an information system for human resources management in an organisation.
+The main topics covered would revolve around designing, implementing and managing an information system facilitating the achievement of human resource objectives of organisations.

-INB 3301 - Trade Theory and Practice
+INB 3301 - International Trade Theory and Practice